What is CWD?

 It can take a long time for animals exposed to CWD to show symptoms.
 Animals may appear normal for an extended period of time even though they are infected, and even normal-looking animals harvested in a CWD zone should be tested.
 While prions may be present in a variety of tissues and body fluids, including blood and muscle, they are most common in the brain, eyes, spinal cord, lymph nodes, tonsils, and spleen.
 Hunters should wear gloves to debone harvested mammals in the field and take extra precautions when handling organs where prions are most likely to be.
 If you wish to have your animal tested for CWD, contact the Arkansas Game and Fish Commission (AGFC) for information regarding appropriate procedures and submission locations.

-• Avoid consuming the brain, spinal cord, eyes, spleen, tonsils, and lymph nodes of harvested deer.
-(Normal field dressing coupled with deboning a carcass will remove most, if not all, of these body parts.
-Cutting away all fatty tissue will remove the remaining lymph nodes.)
+- Avoid consuming brain, spinal cord, eyes, spleen, tonsils and lymph nodes of harvested animals.
+(Normal field dressing coupled with boning out a carcass will remove most, if not all, of these body parts.
+Cutting away all fatty tissue will remove remaining lymph nodes.)

-• If you have your deer or elk commercially processed, request that your animal be processed individually, without meat from other animals being added to meat from your animal.
+- If you have your deer or elk commercially processed, request that your animal is processed individually, without meat from other animals being added to meat from your animal.

 Disposal of Carcasses